Sandpainting: Sand bottles

 In the 1860s to 1890s, Andrew Clemens, a deaf-mute man born in Dubuque, Iowa, USA became famous for his craft of creating unfixed pictures using multicoloured sands compressed inside glass bottles or ornate chemist jars.
 The sand was collected from the bluffs overlooking the Mississippi River.
 The subjects of his sand bottles included ornately decorated sentimental verses, sailing ships, plants, animals and portraits.

 He exhibited his work at the St. Louis trade fair and, having spent hours creating a picture in a bottle, would demonstrate to an incredulous audience that the picture inside was unfixed by destroying the bottle with a hammer.
-Clemens' sand bottles have become museum pieces and highly prized antiques which have since sold at auction for thousands of US dollars.
+Clemens' sand bottles have become museum pieces and antiques which have since sold at auction for thousands of US dollars.